aermosina86-sudo/fontanadelnettuno/gaps.md

 These results show that a broad search using only **“fontana”** produces mixed results.
 Some of them are relevant because they refer to actual fountains or fountain-related objects.
 Others are not directly relevant to the monument, because **Fontana** is used as a name.

-### Explanation of the keywords used

-The query used `FILTER` and `REGEX` to search for the word **“fontana”** inside labels.

-`FILTER` is used to restrict the results according to a condition.

-`REGEX` is used to search for a word or pattern inside a text.

-In this case, the condition was that the label had to contain the word **“fontana.”**

-The query also used `LIMIT` to restrict the number of results and make the output easier to read.

 ![General fontana results](assets/query6.png)